 Kentucky is on the forefront of the battle against addiction.
 Prescription opioid, heroin, and methamphetamine abuse have destroyed lives and leveled communities across Kentucky, making it the fifth leading state in the nation for fatalities from drug overdose.
-Landmark Recovery of Lexington was founded in order to fight addiction and restore hope, function, and purpose to the lives and families of those held hostage by addiction.
+Landmark Recovery was founded in order to fight addiction and restore hope, function, and purpose to the lives and families of those held hostage by addiction.